Life is like riding a bicycle. To keep your balance,

 By keeping a steady and measured pace, a person can analyze their mistakes in greater detail and with a clearer head; this will give them the perspective to treat mistakes as milestones to grow from, not failures to be ashamed of.

 If a person has remained committed to their fitness resolution for the first two or three months, it is vital that they gradually introduce slightly more difficulty into their program.
-When a workout routine begins to feel less challenging, its difficulty (measured in lifted weight, cardio intensity, inter-set rest periods, etc.) should be raised by about 10 to 15%.
+When an exercise routine begins to feel less challenging, its difficulty (measured in lifted weight, cardio intensity, inter-set rest periods, etc.) should be raised by about 10 to 15%.

 The human body naturally acclimates to any changes in behavior patterns that a person makes in their life.
 Once the body has begun to acclimate to habitual exercise sessions, the frequency and/or intensity should be adjusted to keep it from fully acclimating; otherwise, the body will no longer react as strongly to the workout plan and progress will hit a plateau.